MicrosoftDocs/bot-docs/contributor-guide/create-images-markdown.md

 ---
 title: Create images in markdown
-description: Explains how to create images in markdown according to guidelines set for the Azure repositories.
+description: Explains how to create images in markdown according to guidelines set for the Bot Framework repositories.
 services: ''
 solutions: ''
 documentationcenter: ''